Keep reading to learn about the history and recommended uses of the .50-110 Winchester.

 Hunting With The .50-110 Winchester

-Even when using the original black powder load, the .50-110 Winchester is suitable for use on big game like deer, feral hogs, elk, moose, and bear.
+Even when using the original black powder load, the .50-110 Winchester is suitable for use on big game like whitetail deer, feral hogs, elk, and black bear.
 With modern loads and good quality bullets, the cartridge is also a great choice for the larger, tougher and more dangerous animals like moose, brown/grizzly bear, and polar bears.
 The heavy, slow moving bullets do not produce large amount of blood shot meat like high velocity bullets, but still punch massive holes and reliably penetrate through thick skin, sturdy muscles, and heavy bones.

 In fact, the .50-110 Winchester developed such a reputation on large and dangerous animals, that it became something of a “go to” cartridge for people who expected close encounters with tough, bad tempered animals.
 The paragraph below was taken from Craig Boddington’s book The Perfect Shot North America, page 118, and shows what people thought of the cartridge (and of polar bears) in the early 1900s.

 …He went on a voyage to Antarctica, and at one point they put in at one of the earliest explorers’ camps, finding many of the supplies still intact.
 Among the gear was a huge quantity of century-old ammunition, including a large quantity of .50-110 ammo, a big more, black-powder cartridge chambered to the 1886 Winchester.
 Why?
 Because early visitors to Antarctica fully expected to run into polar bear or similar big beasties.
 They did not know the polar bear is confined to the ice cap in the Northern Hemisphere.